arzzen/git-quick-stats/README.md

     give a detailed list of git stats
 -R, --git-stats-by-branch
     see detailed list of git stats by branch
+-V, --csv-output-by-branch
+    output daily stats by branch in CSV format
 -d, --commits-per-day
     displays a list of commits per day
 -m, --commits-by-month